3 Reasons Why I Take Supplements

 When I became a nutritionist, I vowed to help my clients get their best nutrition from food first, because no amount of supplements will ever replace a healthy diet.
 And although I believe in meeting our nutritional requirements as best we can through our food choices, supplementation is no longer a luxury, it’s a necessity.
-Check out my 4 Must-Have Supplements to Balance Hormones here.
+Check out my 4 Must-Have Supplements here.

 2. Buy local or sign up for a CSA.